DonyorM/weresync/CONTRIBUTING.rst

 -----

 WereSync's code is hard to unit test in many ways, because block devices are complex and difficult to mock.
 However, if your code can be tested, possibly using mocks, you should add tests to your commit.
-Take a look at the code in the commit directory to see some examples.
+Take a look at the code in the tests directory to see some examples.
 However, a 100% test coverage is not expected.